Citosoft/clok/README.md

 ## Auto-Tracking

-TimeTracker can automatically start and stop tracking based on your schedule:
+Clok can automatically start and stop tracking based on your schedule:

 1. Enable Auto-Tracking in the settings
 2. Set your preferred tracking hours